 Instead of episodes about the local police officer learning to read so that he could figure out what a ransom note says, we would get an episode about how the paparazzi has made Britney Spears go crazy and want to kill herself.
-Instead of Cartman buying an amusement park only for himself, we get Cartman pretending that he has Tourette Syndrome so that he can say whatever he wants and get away with it.
+Instead of Cartman buying an amusement park and finding carnival trains for sale only for himself, we get Cartman pretending that he has Tourette Syndrome so that he can say whatever he wants and get away with it.

 My problem with this change in perspective is not that they are talking about what is currently in the news, but how they are treating it.
 For example, in the Britney Spears episode, they show her attempting suicide many times and treat the paparazzi like a secret cult.